nickfu98/hospital-encounters-sql-project/README.md

-# hospital-encounters-sql-project
+# Hospital Encounters SQL Project

-This project explores patient readmissions, encounter types, lengths of stay, revenue, and procedural trends using SQL Server Management Studio.
+This project is meant to gain insights into patient readmissions, length of stay, revenue performance, and procedure trends using SQL queries.

-**DATASET OVERVIEW**
+Tools Used: SQL Server Management Studio (SSMS)
+Data Size: 27,891 hospital encounters across 11 years Focus Area: Healthcare operations and quality analytics

+---

+## DATASET OVERVIEW
 _This is a synthetic dataset for a single hospital detailing 27,891 patient encounters spanning from from January 2011 - Feburary 2022.
 This dataset contains the following tables:_